HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 Wisconsin North-South Bikeway: Map and Guide.
 Wisconsin Division of Tourism, undated, probably mid-1970's.

 These two maps consist of sectional strip maps and cue sheets.
 The first route runs from La Crosse to the outskirts of Milwaukee, Racine, or Kenosha; the second from Bayfield to La Crosse.
 The first was the first designated cross-state bike route.
 Although other states have established bike routes (New York and Pennsylvania are notable examples), Wisconsin has apparently discontinued its bikeway.
 No explanation of this decision seems to be available, but it may be related to the road rating system developed for the Wisconsin State Bike Map, leading to the discovery that there was no way to cross the state without using roads marked as red.
+I have posted copies of the cue sheets here.

 Home